Yame Dentou Hon Gyokuro - Kiwami

 Notes for this particular tea:

-This Kiwami is from Hoshinomura in Yame and is a competition grade gyokuro that has been submitted to the annual national tea fair (hinpyoukai).
-It is a Yame Dentou Hon Gyokuro which means that farmers must follow and adhere to strict guidelines.
-These inclue ensuring at least 95% of sunlight is blocked during a minimum of 16, but usually closer to 30 non-direct shaded days using traditional hand made rice straw mats as the shading material.
-Furthermore, its quality must be checked and accepted by the local tea co-operative.
-It has been packaged in individual 5g sachets which shows that the utmost care has been taken to allow for the maximum freshness of each serving of this gyokuro.
-The flavour profile is intense, fresh, and sweet umami flavour, with a gentle side which allows the tasting of a more complex, almost mushroom-like taste.
+This Kiwami is from Hoshinomura in Yame and is a competition grade gyokuro made from material that has been submitted to the national annual tea fair (hinpyoukai), and in 2025 is a blend of two cultivars - Saemidori and Kirari31.
+It has been packaged in individual 5g sachets which shows that the utmost care has been taken to allow for the maximum freshness of each serving of this tea.
+The flavour profile is intense, fresh, and sweet umami flavour, with a gentle character which allows a more complex, almost simultaneously fruity, meaty, mushroomy umami profile to be enjoyed.

 Brewing: